AeloveRim/TahrovinGrit/README.md

 The Leadership speech perk will allow you to bring more followers without a penalty.

-Daegon has been removed but new followers have been added : [Misty Skye](https://www.nexusmods.com/skyrimspecialedition/mods/16374) and [M'rissi](https://www.nexusmods.com/skyrimspecialedition/mods/9666).
+Daegon has been removed but new followers have been added : [Misty Skye](https://www.nexusmods.com/skyrimspecialedition/mods/16374), [M'rissi](https://www.nexusmods.com/skyrimspecialedition/mods/9666), [Remiel](https://www.nexusmods.com/skyrimspecialedition/mods/51874) and [Xelzaz](https://www.nexusmods.com/skyrimspecialedition/mods/62893).

 ## Quests
-The encounter zones for the main quest, starting from Bleak Falls Barrow, have been increased.
-I would not recommend trying to get through it at level 1.
-The reason for this is that going through the main quest would unlock dragons, and you do *not* want to fight a dragon at level 1 in this list.
-On the other hand, who knows - if you can manage to get through Bleak Falls Barrow even at a low level, maybe you'll be able to handle yourself against a dragon just fine.
+The main quest has been delayed so that after completing Bleak Falls Barrow you will need to wait a few days and be at least level 7 before you are asked to deal with the first dragon at the watchtower.
+The reason for this is that this unlocks dragons, and you would *not* want to fight a dragon at level 1 in this list.
+On the other hand, even if you choose not to go through with the main quest at all, dragons will still start appearing in the world starting at level 10.

-Delaying the main quest doesn't mean Alduin will stay put forever.
+Delaying the main quest doesn't mean Alduin will stay put forever either.
 After 90 days, if you haven't finished the main quest, Alduin will come seeking to destroy you.
 This will be an easier fight than the actual, full-powered Alduin you will have to fight in the main quest, but you should still make sure you have grown strong enough to fend him off.
 Once you do, you will have 20 more days before he seeks you out again.
 Take care and don't slack off on your training : every time he comes back, Alduin will be even more powerful !

-Besides that, a few quests have been added : [Amorous Adventures](https://www.loverslab.com/topic/109518-amorous-adventures-34-sse-for-lovers-lab/) (with the player text revision), [The forgotten city](https://www.nexusmods.com/skyrimspecialedition/mods/1179), [The chain of time](https://www.nexusmods.com/skyrimspecialedition/mods/95062), [Midwood Isle](https://www.nexusmods.com/skyrimspecialedition/mods/28120), [Fortune's Tradehouse](https://www.nexusmods.com/skyrimspecialedition/mods/22755), [The shadow of Meresis](https://www.nexusmods.com/skyrimspecialedition/mods/38167), [Meridia's Order](https://www.nexusmods.com/skyrimspecialedition/mods/102584), [Identity Crisis](https://www.nexusmods.com/skyrimspecialedition/mods/39634), and many of [jayserpa's vanilla quest expansions](https://www.nexusmods.com/skyrimspecialedition/users/5201727) have been integrated.
+Besides that, a few quests have been added : [Amorous Adventures](https://www.loverslab.com/topic/109518-amorous-adventures-34-sse-for-lovers-lab/) (with the player text revision), [The forgotten city](https://www.nexusmods.com/skyrimspecialedition/mods/1179), [The chain of time](https://www.nexusmods.com/skyrimspecialedition/mods/95062), [Midwood Isle](https://www.nexusmods.com/skyrimspecialedition/mods/28120), [Fortune's Tradehouse](https://www.nexusmods.com/skyrimspecialedition/mods/22755), [The shadow of Meresis](https://www.nexusmods.com/skyrimspecialedition/mods/38167), [Meridia's Order](https://www.nexusmods.com/skyrimspecialedition/mods/102584), [Identity Crisis](https://www.nexusmods.com/skyrimspecialedition/mods/39634), [DAc0da](https://www.nexusmods.com/skyrimspecialedition/mods/134405), and many of [jayserpa's vanilla quest expansions](https://www.nexusmods.com/skyrimspecialedition/users/5201727) have been integrated.

 ## Other changes
 - [Mundus](https://www.nexusmods.com/skyrimspecialedition/mods/33411) is the standing stone overhaul